qitianshi/tyros/Lesson 4/README.md

 ---

+Let's play a number guessing game.
+The user will think of a number between 1 and 10.
+A Python programme will guess the number and ask if it's right or wrong.
+If the guess is wrong, the programme will guess again.
+If the guess is right, the game will finish, and the programme will display the number of rounds it's taken to guess the number correctly.

+---

 I want to do math with Python!
 Help me make a calculator that is able to add, subtract, multiply and divide.

 Your programme should first display a menu that looks like this: